 Wealthy individuals do not have to worry about their daily needs.
 However, their resources are not endless.
 They must decide how to allocate their money.
 Where should they invest?
 Which charities should they donate to?
 How much do they want to give to each charity?
 These decisions must be made because money is limited - even for the wealthiest of individuals.

 Governments can print money, so if they are running low on funds they can just print more.
 Therefore, money is not scarce.
 Wrong.
 Several governments have made policies that led to ruin because they did not recognize the scarcity of money.
 The Venezuelan government has ruined its economy and the lives of many citizens because they behaved as if money is not scarce.
 The government bribed its citizens and printed money to pay for its needs causing an inflation rate exceeding 1,500 percent and a serious shortage of food and health care.
 Government money is a scarce resource - even when they can print currency.

 An Unlimited Resource?

 So what resource is unlimited?
 Christians believe God's amazing grace is never-ending and always sustaining.
 Apart from God, we are all unrighteous sinners in need of Jesus's saving grace.
 Romans 3:23-24 says, For all have sinned and fall short of the glory of God, being justified as a gift by His grace through the redemption which is in Christ Jesus.

 But once we are in Christ, we are pure and blameless in God's sight, and Romans 8:1 reminds us that there is no condemnation left for us.
 For Christians, this means that every past, present, and future sin that we commit will not be held against us because we have been set free from our sin by God's grace, and His grace will never run out.
+But God's amazing, never-ending grace, while free for us, it was not free.
+Jesus paid for us when he died on the cross.
 In response to His unlimited grace, we should strive to obey God and honor Him in all that we do!